 Also, a DSLR gives you the opportunity to photograph planets at different focal lengths using interchangeable lenses.
 Remember, anything with a focal length longer than about 24mm will begin to show star trailing in an exposure longer than about 15-seconds.

 It is also possible to take pictures of the planets at high magnification using a DSLR camera and Barlow lens in your telescope, as described in this informative article by Sky and Telescope.
 However, a DSLR is probably not the best choice for this type of planetary photography.
 A dedicated astronomy camera like the ZWO ASI290MM mini is a more practical choice.

-One advantage point and shoot digital cameras have over DSLR’s is their small, built in zoom lenses.
+One advantage point-and-shoot digital cameras have over DSLR’s are their small, built-in zoom lenses.
 You may be able to fit the barrel of your camera lens directly into the eyepiece of your telescope!

 Jupiter, Saturn, and Mars captured using a point-and-shoot digital camera through a Dobsonian reflector.

 If this is the case, it is best to capture a video file of the planet when using higher magnifications.
 Depending on the magnification of the eyepiece or Barlow lens you are using, it may be difficult to keep your video of the planet steady.